-At June 30, 2015, the District reported a liability of \$2,428,607 for its proportionate share of the GERF's net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportion of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2013 through June 30, 2014, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2014, the District's proportion was 0.0517 percent.
+At June 30, 2016, the District reported a liability of \$2,497,974 for its proportionate share of the GERF's net pension liability.
+The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The District's proportion of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2014 through June 30, 2015, relative to the total employer contributions received from all of PERA's participating employers.
+At June 30, 2015, the District's proportion was 0.0482 percent which was a decrease of 0.0035 percent from its proportion measured as of June 30, 2014.